ibm-cloud-docs/AnalyticsEngine/config_log.md

 * OFF

-The default value for both driver and executor log level is `INFO`.
+The default value for driver log level is `WARN` and executor log level is `OFF`.
 {: note}

 You can apply the configuration in the following two ways: